-Course offerings for each semester are available on-line at myau.american.edu under Course Registration.
-The Schedule of Classes link provides course title, time, location, instructor, availability (open or closed) and a brief description.
-General course descriptions are also available in the University Catalog.
+Current students can view course offerings for each semester on-line through the Eagle Service portal.
+The Schedule of Classes page provides course title, time, location, instructor, availability (open or closed) and a brief description.
 For philosophy and religion courses, the department’s online Course Offerings brochure provides more detailed course descriptions.
-You can find out more specific information about the course offerings from the SIS faculty and specifically IPCR faculty by visiting www.american.edu/sis/ipcr/Courses.cfm or by contacting the IPCR office.
-Syllabi for IPCR courses can be found at http://www.american.edu/sis/ipcr/Syllabi.cfm.
+You can find out more specific information about the course offerings from the SIS faculty and specifically IPCR faculty by by contacting the IPCR office.
+Syllabi for IPCR courses can be found on the IPCR Course Syllabi page.

 Where do I go for advising?

 Feel free to speak to any faculty member in the EPGA program in seeking advice on substantive issues.
 All faculty hold office hours and welcome students to visit, whether it be to seek advice about courses, assignments, research topics and interests, future career plans, or simply to get to know the professor and the department better.
 However, when it comes to administrative issues, such as specific requirements or procedures, please contact either the graduate advisors, the program coordinators, or the administrative assistants in Philosophy or IPCR.

 With the approval of your advisor and one faculty member, you may substitute courses should circumstances warrant such a change.
 The degree requirements are designed to maximize flexibility and to allow you to concentrate your course work in areas that are most appropriate to your goals and interests.

 How and when do I apply for graduation?